 It cannot be said that color is the sole deciding factor that can lead to your brand’s success.
 This is because it is a combination of marketing techniques and online branding techniques that can ultimately help your brand be successful.

 It is, however, undeniable, that making use of the psychology of colors in marketing can help your brand receive much-needed recognition.
 Various studies conclusively state that ads that are colored perform 42% better than those same ads without color.
+Brands that understand the psychology behind colors in marketing have recorded significant success when they launch a new product.

 Ultimately, nearly 80% of consumers hold the belief that colors help make a brand gain more recognition while 90% of consumers state that their first impression of a brand or product was based largely on color.
 The colors that you choose to identify your brand with can even influence a consumer’s retention and purchasing patterns.
 52% of customers will not return to a store if they don’t like the aesthetic of the store.